Gilman Square station: Railroad station

 The Boston and Lowell Railroad opened between its namesake cities in 1835; local stops were added after several years.
 Medford Street crossed over the railroad on a bridge by 1852, while a bridge was added in 1856 to extend School Street over the railroad.
 Winter Hill opened as a stop at Gilman Square in Somerville on January 1, 1863, with a station building added soon after.
 (Winter Hill Steps had previously been a flag stop on Woburn Branch local trains by 1846.)
 The original station building was a long wooden structure north of the tracks just west of Medford Street.

 In 1870, the Lexington Branch was routed over the B&L east of Somerville Junction, increasing service to Somerville Junction, Winter Hill, Milk Row, and East Cambridge stations.
-The Central Massachusetts Railroad began operations in 1881 with the Lexington Branch and B&L as its Boston entry.
+The Massachusetts Central Railroad (later the Central Massachusetts Railroad) began operations in 1881 with the Lexington Branch and B&L as its Boston entry.
 Gilman Square was named after Charles E. Gilman, Somerville's first town and city clerk.
 Before becoming town clerk, Gilman worked for the B&L and sold the first ticket between its two terminal destinations.

 A foundation was laid in 1886 for a new stone station on the south side of the tracks.
 The Boston and Maine Railroad (B&M) acquired the B&L in 1887.
 The new station opened in 1888; the old wooden station was split into two sections which were reused as houses, which are still standing near Magoun Square.
 The new station was made of red marble ashlar with rough marble trim; the waiting room featured a marble fireplace.
 On February 3, 1898, a Lexington Branch express collided with a Stoneham Branch local at the station, injuring about 40 passengers.

 The inner suburban stations lost much of their ridership to streetcars, especially after the Lechmere Viaduct sped travel times to downtown beginning in 1912.
 The ticket office at Winter Hill was closed in 1926.
 On April 25, 1927, the Lexington Branch was reconnected to the Fitchburg Line; the 1870-built line west of Somerville Junction became the Fitchburg Cutoff used only by freight trains.
 Three stations on the cutoff plus Prospect Hill and East Cambridge stations east of Winter Hill were closed entirely.
 The railroad unsuccessfully attempted to sell the Winter Hill station building for reuse.
 The abandoned station building was demolished in July and August 1934, as it had become a target for vandalism.
 A small number of trains continued to stop until February 19, 1937.
 The stone base of the former station was used to house electric equipment until Green Line Extension construction began in 2018.